Network Security21 min read

 Data flow design:

-• DMZ pickup → OT: Either an automated process (scheduled pull from an OT management server) or a manual process (OT personnel log into the jump server and retrieve approved files) moves files from the DMZ into the OT environment.
+• DMZ pickup to OT: Either an automated process (scheduled pull from an OT management server) or a manual process (OT personnel log into the jump server and retrieve approved files) moves files from the DMZ into the OT environment.
 The OT-side firewall permits only the specific connection from the OT management server to the DMZ file server.

 Component 4: Remote Access Gateway